Efficient Saliency Maps for Explainable AI: Quantitative Experiments

 We compare three different weighting strategies when combining the saliency maps from all five scales.
 In the first strategy, we weight all five maps equal [1,1,1,1,1].
 In the second, we use a rule-of-thumb like approach where we weight the first layer the least since it should be less accurate.
 Then each successive layer is weighted more.
 For this we choose the weights to be [1,2,3,4,5].
 The third method weights the maps based on the expected accuracy given our results when we computed Table \ref{table:null_hyp_kar_roar}.
 These prior weights are [0.18, 0.15, 0.37, 0.4, 0.72].
 The reason for showing the rule-of-thumb results is to give an idea of performance given imperfect weights since one may not want to spend time computing optimal prior weights.

-To fairly compare the three popular saliency map methods with our own, we adopt a methodology as close as possible to \citep{Hooker18}.
+To fairly compare the three popular saliency map methods with our own, we adopt a methodology as close as possible to \cite{Hooker18}.
 We train a ResNet-50 from scratch on ImageNet with either ROAR or KAR masking (computed by each of the different saliency mapping approaches in turn) at the start of the network.
-Otherwise, our training method is the same as \citep{ResNet}.
+Otherwise, our training method is the same as \cite{ResNet}.
 The comparison results are shown in Figure \ref{fig:kar_roar_accuracy}.
 We can try and refine these results into fewer scores by subtracting the sum of the ROAR scores from the sum of the KAR scores.
 The results can be seen in Table \ref{table:sum_kar_roar}.
-The KAR score for our method is superior to all three comparison methods.
+The KAR score for our method is superior to all three gradient methods.
 The ROAR score is better than Guided Backpropagation and Integrated Gradients.
-This suggests our method is superior at correctly determining which locations are most salient, but is not as good as Gradient Heatmaps for determining which parts of the image are least informative.
+This suggests our method is superior at correctly determining which locations are \emph{most} salient, but is not as good as Gradient Heatmaps for determining which parts of the image are \emph{least} informative.
+We improve the results without sacrificing much efficiency by combining SMOE Scale with GradCAM++.
+This is done by simply multiplying the two maps together pixelwise.
+If we invert the CAM map by subtracting it from 1 and then multiply with SMOE Scale, this gives us a \emph{Non-Class} map.
+These are things the network found interesting, but are not part of the class decision.
+An example of the combination can be seen in figure \ref{fig:fast_cam}.